santoshshinde2012/santoshshinde2012/README.md

 </p>

-With over 10+ years of experience as a full stack engineer, I specialize in developing and deploying cloud-native web applications using JavaScript, React, Node, and AWS.
-I have a strong background in education admissions domain, where I provide functional and technical solutions as the Lead Software Engineer at Ellucian, a leading provider of software and services for higher education institutions.
+I am a lead software engineer and have worked as a full-stack engineer for more than 9 years.
+I specialize in developing and deploying cloud-native web applications using Typescript/JavaScript, React/Angular, Node, and AWS.

+In my current role, I am responsible for providing functional and technical solutions within the education admissions domain, utilising innovative technologies and architectures such as micro-services and micro-frontends.
+Some of the technologies and tools that I use include TypeScript, Jest, Next, Nest, MongoDB, PostgreSQL, GraphQL, Socket.io, and micro-services architecture.

-As a passionate and curious learner, I constantly explore new technologies and languages to enhance my skills and deliver high-quality products.
-I also share my knowledge and insights through my blog and portfolio, where I showcase my projects and publications.
-Some of the technologies and tools that I use include Angular, TypeScript, Next, Nest, MongoDB, PostgreSQL, GraphQL, Socket.io, and Microservices Architecture.
+I am passionate and curious about learning new technologies and languages, and I constantly explore new ways to enhance my skills and create innovative solutions.
+I also share my knowledge and insights through my blog and portfolio, which showcase my projects and publications.

 Portfolio - https://www.santoshshinde.com/